Sign Up

 Indigenous Dependent Adults

-The National Elder Mistreatment Study (NEMS) showed that dependent adults among the tribal communities and Alaskan indigenous groups reported an abuse rate of 33%.
-That is almost twice as many for whites (Crowder et al., 2021).
-An Indigenous dependent adult may not report abuse out of shame, feeling at risk, fear of retaliation, and concerns about getting family members into trouble (National Indigenous Elder Justice Initiative, 2020).
+The National Elder Mistreatment Study (NEMS) showed that dependent adults in the tribal communities and Alaskan indigenous groups reported an abuse rate of 33%.
+That is almost twice as many as for Caucasian people (Crowder et al, 2020).
+An indigenous dependent adult may not report abuse out of shame, feeling at risk, fear of retaliation, and concerns about getting family members into trouble (Crowder et al, 2019).

 Black Dependent Adults

 Black dependent adults have high rates of poverty, disability, and living alone.
-For many dependent black adults, a lifetime of dealing with racism and segregation leads to a bigger risk of abuse.
 Many live in poor urban areas with poor social services and high crime rates.
-It is a normal place that leaves dependent adults at a bigger risk for mistreatment.
-That abusive action will not be reported.
-Black dependent adults have a distrust of government agencies which presents another block to reporting.
-There is a willingness to put up with an abusive home rather than risk being sent to a nursing home (NCEA, 2020a).
+Some black-dependent adults tend to distrust government agencies, resulting in a reluctance to report abuse.
+Sometimes there is even a willingness to put up with an abusive home rather than risk being sent to a nursing home (Steinman et al, 2023).

 Latinx Dependent Adults